py4j/py4j/py4j-web/faq.rst

 default on most systems.

-If you use Py4J to make a JVM available over the network, you are responsible for ensuring that only trusted connections can communicate with the JVM.
-This is usually achieved with a proper firewall configuration.
+If you use Py4J to make a JVM available over the network, you are responsible for ensuring that (1) only trusted sources can communicate with the JVM and (2) the privileges of the user running the JVM are properly constrained.
+This is usually achieved with a proper firewall configuration, network segmentation, and security policies configured with selinux or apparmor.

-You can view Py4J as a dangerous equivalent of redis or memcached server: no protection by default with access to system commands and the filesystem.
-Still, redis and memcached are used by lots of organizations, it is just that they are usually not open outside of a private and trusted network.

 I found a bug, how do I report it?
 ----------------------------------